altayaydemir/altay-dot-wtf/data/books/utopia-for-realists.md

 - Food industry supplies unhealthy foods, and we go to the doctor.
 - Tech creates more jobs, and obsolete people go back to career coaches.
-- Industry encourages to spend more for happiness, and we end up crying on therapists' shouldres.
+- Industry encourages to spend more for happiness, and we end up crying on therapists' shoulders.

 #### The papered generation

-"You can become everyhing you want, you are special" mindset brought up a narcisistic diet, and we crash and burn when facing "the big world".
+"You can become everything you want, you are special" mindset brought up a narcissistic diet, and we crash and burn when facing "the big world".
 More competition, more unemployment, and more anxiety.

 #### True progress